mattpopovich/mattpopovich.com/_posts/2023-09-05-moving-plex-from-mac-to-synology-nas.md

     * Note that you can only stream and download your content when this computer is powered on and connected to your network/the internet.
 2. Copy all of the content that you want to stream/download onto your host computer
 3. Tell Plex which folder your content is in
-4. Download the Plex app or navigate to [plex.tv](https://todo.com) onto your client (phone, TV, tablet, etc.)
+4. Download the Plex app or navigate to [plex.tv](https://www.plex.tv) onto your client (phone, TV, tablet, etc.)
 5. Login on the client and stream/download your content!

 ### Why move to a NAS?
-I previously hosted my Plex server on a Macbook that was constantly powered on and plugged in.
+I previously hosted my Plex server on a MacBook that was constantly powered on and plugged in.
 My Mac was old (2012) so it struggled to decode the newer video codecs (H.265/HEVC) + leaving it plugged in all the time isn't great on its battery.
 I also had all of my content on an external hard drive so in the event of a disk failure (can happen randomly as drives get older), I would have lost all my content.
 Sure, I could have made a backup but it can be annoying to constantly keep the backup up to date.

 My solution: buy a NAS (network attached storage).
 Why?
 A NAS is a:
 * Computer that is designed to be a server (always on)